-AppLovin (APP) looks like a good investment right now, earning an overall grade of A- and a Buy.
-The business is delivering hypergrowth, extreme profitability, and strong free cash flow, and our fair value is $620.
+AppLovin (APP) looks like a good investment right now for investors who can tolerate volatility, earning an overall grade of B+ and a Buy.
+The business is growing fast, with Q2 2026 revenue up 53% year over year and diluted EPS ahead of estimates, but the stock already reflects substantial execution.
+Our fair value is $450.

 Thesis